Mooophy/Cpp-Primer/ch02/README.md

 ```

 ##Exercise 2.42
->Write your own version of the Sales_data.h header and
-use it to rewrite the exercise from § 2.6.2(p.
+>Write your own version of the Sales_data.h header and use it to rewrite the exercise from § 2.6.2(p.
 76)

-You can add some function in your header file.
-Look at [here](ex2_42.h).

-rewrite the exercise:

 - 1.5.1.
 [Code](ex2_42_1.cpp)
 - 1.5.2.
 [Code](ex2_42_2.cpp)